Improving Demand Forecasting in Open Systems with Cartogram-Enhanced Deep Learning: Data construction and Prediction method

 \subsection{Rental-and-return data in Seoul}

-We collect time series data for rentals and returns every hour from 0:00-0:59 on January 1, 2018 to 23:00-23:59 on December 31, 2019~\cite{station_usage_dataset}.
+We collect time series data for rentals and returns every hour from 0:00-0:59 on January 1, 2018, to 23:00-23:59 on December 31, 2019~\cite{station_usage_dataset}.
+The data is recorded at a minute-level unit, which exhibits noisy patterns due to factors such as human errors (record omissions) and drastic weather changes.
+To mitigate this noise, we aggregate the data from minute-level to hourly intervals.
 Thus, we have the time stamp [(365 days)$\times$(24 hours)] for two years, so $t\in \mathbb{T}$ with $\mathbb{T}=\{1, 2, \cdots, 8760 \}$ for a given year (that is, $t=1$ stands for 0:00 on January 1, and $8760$ for 23:00 on December 31 of the same year).
 We will use the empirical data for the year 2018 as a training data set and those for the year 2019 as a test data set.

 Let us refer to the rental or return as \textit{demand} collectively.
 The total number of rental stations is 1,538 for 2018 and 1,554 for 2019.
 The map image containing information on rental or return is necessary for CNN.
 To reduce computational complexity, we divide the city map into a $M\times N$ grid with $M=17$ and $N=15$ by a $2~\mathrm{km}$ resolution, giving the $M\times N=255$ cells, and then use the coarse-grained demand for a cell $i$ at time $t$ as